gretelai/gretel-hybrid/terraform/aws/README.md

 ## Clean Up

 To clean up all we can run the below `terraform` command.
-Always pay attention and make sure you're deleting the resources you expect within the correct Azure subscription.
+Always pay attention and make sure you're deleting the resources you expect within the correct AWS account.

 ```sh
 terraform destroy